mblwhoi/drupal_faceted_search/README.txt

 executes tons of complex database queries, and very little performance optimizations have been done so far.

+The interface still has some rough edges, but should work pretty well.

 Although this code uses some object-oriented programming, an effort was made not to push this too far in order to remain compatible with PHP 4.
-Note, however, that testing at this point has mostly been performed under PHP 5.

-Some important tasks that still need to be done:

-- Making the default UI look better.
-- Writing some developer documentation.
-- Performing more tests.
-- Adding many more features. :-)

 Requirements